grafana/mimir/pkg/scheduler/DESIGN.md

 #### Caveats: Corner Cases and Things to Know

 ##### Distribution of Querier-Worker Connections Across Query Component Nodes

-**At least 4 querier-worker connections per querier are required to avoid starving a query component node.**
+**If there are fewer than 4 querier-worker connections to the request queue, a query-component node can be starved of connections.**
 To prevent this, the querier has been updated to create at least 4 connections to each scheduler, ignoring any `-querier.max-concurrent` value below 4.

 **When the total number of querier-worker connections is not evenly divisible by the number of query component nodes, the modulo distribution will be uneven, with some nodes being assigned one extra connection**.
-This is not considered to be an issue.
+This is not an issue.
-Queue nodes are deleted as queues are cleared, then recreated in whichever order the queries arrive in.
+Queue nodes are deleted as queues are cleared, then recreated in whichever order new queries arrive.
-As the node count and order changes over time, it in turn shuffles which node(s) receive the extra connections.
+As the node count and order changes over time, the node(s) which receive the extra connections are naturally shuffled.

 ##### Empty Queue Node Deletion Can Cause Temporary Starvation

-As mentioned above, when a queue node is emptied it is deleted from the tree structure and cannot be selected by the queue selection algorithms.
+As mentioned above, when a queue node is emptied, it is deleted from the tree structure and cannot be selected by the queue selection algorithms.
 This can result in the following scenario:

 1. Queries to store-gateways are experiencing high latency, causing backup in the `store-gateway`, `ingester-and store-gateway`, and `unknown queues`.
 2. The ingester-only queries continue to be dequeued and processed by 1/4 of the querier-worker connections.
-3. The ingester-only queue is emptied and the `ingester` node is deleted from the tree.
+3. The ingester-only queue is exhausted and the `ingester` node is deleted from the tree.
 4. The querier-worker connections are now evenly distributed across the remaining three nodes, and _all_ connections are now stuck working on slow queries touching the degraded store-gateways.
 5. More ingester-only queries arrive and are enqueued at the `ingester` node,